 - As your eligible business (hereinafter the “Business”) has resumed operations, or in order to continue operating, the Business has expressed interest in privately conducting asymptomatic testing and/or offering testing to employees who are not eligible for publicly-funded testing under the current

 By registering for the Program and / or by obtaining access to Devices via the Program, you, on behalf the Business, agree to be bound by the following terms and conditions (the “Terms of Service”):

 - The Devices provided to the Business are provided free of charge, on an “as-is” basis, without warranties, express or implied, or representations as to accuracy, reliability, or functionality.
-Other than any warranty provided by the manufacturer, Communitech and the Chambers disclaim any and all representations, warranties and conditions, whether express, implied, written or oral, in relation to the Devices, including fitness for use for any particular purpose.
+Other than any warranty provided by the manufacturer, Communitech and the Distributors disclaim any and all representations, warranties and conditions, whether express, implied, written or oral, in relation to the Devices, including fitness for use for any particular purpose.